TorrentFreak

 TorrentFreak (TF) is a blog dedicated to reporting the latest news and trends on the BitTorrent protocol and file sharing, as well as on copyright infringement and digital rights.

-The website was started in November 2005 by a Dutchman using the pseudonym "Ernesto Van Der Sar".
+The website was started in November 2005 by a Dutchman using the pseudonym "Ernesto van der Sar".
 He was joined by Andy "Enigmax" Maxwell and Ben Jones in 2007.
 Regular contributors include Rickard Falkvinge, founder of the Pirate Party.
 The online publication eCommerceTimes, in 2009, described "Ernesto" as the pseudonym of Lennart Renkema, owner of TorrentFreak.
 TorrentFreak's text is free content under a Creative Commons Attribution-NonCommercial version 3.0 license.

-Their lead researcher and community manager is the Pirate Party activist Andrew Norton.
+Their lead researcher and community manager was the Pirate Party activist Andrew Norton, from 2007 to 2022.

+TorrentFreak is incorporated in the Netherlands, with an office in Groningen and a mailing address in Manchester, United Kingdom.

 Specialist areas

 According to Canadian law scholar Michael Geist, TorrentFreak "is widely used as a source of original reporting on digital issues".
-Examples are The Guardian, CNN, The Wall Street Journal, and the Flemish newspaper De Standaard.